stratapp-ai/stratapp-ai.github.io/privacy.md

 **We use both session and persistent cookies on the Service and we use different types of cookies to run the Service:**

 Essential cookies.
-We may use cookies to remember information that changes the way the Service behaves or looks, such as a user&#39;s language preference on the Service.Accounts-related cookies.
+We may use cookies to remember information that changes the way the Service behaves or looks, such as a user's language preference on the Service.Accounts-related cookies.
 We may use accounts-related cookies to authenticate users and prevent fraudulent use of user accounts.
-We may use these cookies to remember information that changes the way the Service behaves or looks, such as the &quot;remember me&quot; functionality.
+We may use these cookies to remember information that changes the way the Service behaves or looks, such as the "remember me" functionality.

 Analytics cookies.
 We may use analytics cookies to track information how the Service is used so that we can make improvements.
 We may also use analytics cookies to test new advertisements, pages, features or new functionality of the Service to see how our users react to them.